onqtam/headjack/docs/quotes_and_notes/BOOK_QUOTES.md

 >
 > ...
 Hammurabi’s best known injunction is as follows: “If a builder builds a house and the house collapses and causes the death of the owner of the house—the builder shall be put to death.”
 >
 > ...
 The well-known lex talionis, “an eye for one eye,” comes from Hammurabi’s rule.
-It is metaphorical, not literal: you don’t have to actually remove an eye—hence the rule is much more flexible than it appears at first glance." - [Skin in the Game - Hidden Asymmetries in Daily Life, by Nassim Nicholas Taleb](https://www.goodreads.com/book/show/36064445-skin-in-the-game)
+It is metaphorical, not literal: you don’t have to actually remove an eye—hence the rule is much more flexible than it appears at first glance.
+>
+> ...
+Avoid taking advice from someone who gives advice for a living, unless there is a penalty for their advice.
+>
+> Recall the earlier comment on how “I trust you” straddles both ethics and knowledge.
+There is always an element of fools of randomness and crooks of randomness in matters of uncertainty; one has a lack of understanding, the second has warped incentives.
+One, the fool, takes risks he doesn’t understand, mistaking his own past luck for skills, the other, the crook, transfers risks to others.
+Economists, when they talk about skin in the game, are only concerned with the second.
+>
+> ...
+Skin in the game helps to solve the Black Swan problem and other matters of uncertainty at the level of both the individual and the collective: what has survived has revealed its robustness to Black Swan events and removing skin in the game disrupts such selection mechanisms.
+>
+> ...
+Those who talk should do and only those who do should talk.
+>
+> ...
+Skin in the Game was a segment of Antifragile under the banner: Thou shalt not become antifragile at the expense of others.
+Simply, asymmetry in risk bearing leads to imbalances and, potentially, to systemic ruin." - [Skin in the Game - Hidden Asymmetries in Daily Life, by Nassim Nicholas Taleb](https://www.goodreads.com/book/show/36064445-skin-in-the-game)

+> "**chapter 1**
+>
+> ...
+Diogenes held that the seller ought to disclose as much as civil law requires.
+As for Antipater, he believed that everything ought to be disclosed—beyond the law—so that there was nothing that the seller knew that the buyer didn’t know.
+Clearly Antipater’s position is more robust—robust being invariant to time, place, situation, and color of the eyes of the participants.
+Take for now that
+>
+> *The ethical is always more robust than the legal.
+Over time, it is the legal that should converge to the ethical, never the reverse.* Hence: *Laws come and go; ethics stay.*
+>
+> ...
+Sharia establishes the interdict of *gharar*, drastic enough to be totally banned in any form of transaction.
+It is an extremely sophisticated term in decision theory that does not exist in English; it means both uncertainty and deception—my personal take is that it means something beyond informational asymmetry between agents: *inequality of uncertainty*.
+Simply, as the aim is for both parties in a transaction to have the same uncertainty facing random outcomes, an asymmetry becomes equivalent to theft.
+Or more robustly:
+>
+> *No person in a transaction should have certainty about the outcome while the other one has uncertainty.*
+>
+> *Gharar*, like every legalistic construct, will have its flaws; it remains weaker than Antipater’s approach.
+If only one party in a transaction has certainty all the way through, it is a violation of Sharia.
+But if there is a weak form of asymmetry, say, someone has inside information which gives an edge in the markets, there is no *gharar* as there remains enough uncertainty for both parties, given that the price is in the future and only God knows the future.
+Selling a defective product (where there is certainty as to the defect), on the other hand, is illegal.
+So the knowledge by the seller of corn in Rhodes in my first example does not fall under *gharar*, while the second case, that of a defective liquid, would.
+>
+> ...
+Jewish ethics on the matter is closer to Antipater than Diogenes in its aims at transparency.
+Not only should there be transparency concerning the merchandise, but perhaps there has to be transparency concerning what the seller has in mind, what he thinks *deep down*." - [Skin in the Game - Hidden Asymmetries in Daily Life, by Nassim Nicholas Taleb](https://www.goodreads.com/book/show/36064445-skin-in-the-game)

 > "" - [Skin in the Game - Hidden Asymmetries in Daily Life, by Nassim Nicholas Taleb](https://www.goodreads.com/book/show/36064445-skin-in-the-game)